rchakode/realopinsight/doc/sphinx/source/userguide/oc-manual.rst

     Start->NGRT4N Monitoring Suite -> RealOpInsight Operations Console

-After `login`_, you shall be invited to select a configuration file through a file selection window.
+Sign in, then you shall be invited to select a configuration file through a file selection window.

 Overview of the user interface
 ------------------------------
-The user interface shown on the Figure below consists in four main
+The user interface shown below consists in four main parts:
-parts:

 + Menus: accessible via the menu bar or the tools bar.
 + Tree Explorer: gives the preview of the dashboard hierarchy.